PabloRodriguezRomero/Cloud-projects/README.md

 # Cloud-projects

-Here are some of the most relevant projects that I made during my preparation for the AWS Solution Architect Associate certification.
+Here are some of the most relevant projects that I made during my preparation for the AWS Solution Architect Associate certification:

 + **First steps on AWS.** Create an architecture which recieves user requests over ACL's port 80/443 in public subnet and then the private subnet over MySQL and MicrosoftSQL ports (1433 and 3306).